Injury Attorneys | Restoring LivesTM

 While working at an auto-parts manufacturing plant, a female press operator had her hand crushed and burned to the point of requiring amputation.
 She had reached in to remove a completed part from a 30 ton rubber injection molding press when a hydraulic cylinder fractured, causing the upper portion of the press to fall on her hand.
 She was trapped for 20 minutes before she could be extricated from the press.

 Our firm discovered another machine cylinder had fractured only a few months before.
 The manufacturers knew about the metallurgical defects in the cylinder and the lack of safety features on the presses, yet they had not fixed the problem.
-Our firm developed a computer animation that showed how the failure occurred, and how it could have easily been prevented.
+We developed a computer animation that showed how the failure occurred and how it could have easily been prevented.
 The case was successfully resolved shortly after mediation.

 Each year, thousands of people are injured or killed due to a tragic accident such as this one.
 Losing someone you love is always devastating, but it can be particularly overwhelming when your loved one’s death resulted from a preventable accident.
 Generally, Indiana workers’ compensation laws do not allow an employee to sue their employer for injuries sustained while on the job.
 If an accident was the result of a third party’s negligence, however, an employee may file a lawsuit seeking damages against that party.